dunglas/frankenphp/docs/performance.md

 # Performance

 By default, FrankenPHP tries to offer a good compromise between performance and ease of use.
-However, it is possible to slightly improve performance using the appropriate configuration.
+However, it is possible to substantially improve performance using an appropriate configuration.

 ## Number of Threads and Workers